tjmad43/tech508/learn_modules_libraries_packages/Notes.md

 - designed so you can bring in extra functions (or methods/classes)
 - a module can be imported into other modules

+## What is a library?
+- A collection of modules

+## What is a package?
+- installable